 Table of Contents

 Many people may have updated or plan to update to macOS 12 Monterey and macOS 11 Big Sur, which have been available for quite some time.
-In addition, the latest macOS 13 - macOS Ventura official version will be released soon.
+In addition, the newer macOS 13 - macOS Ventura official version is available for some time.
 Most of the time, we get a flawless Mac update and can look forward to the next one.
-However, we may encounter issues updating Mac to the most recent version of macOS Ventura.
+However, we may encounter issues updating Mac to version of macOS 13 Ventura from the previous version.

 Recover Deleted Files on macOS Ventura